wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.4.1 =
+This update helps plugin work better with other plugins.
+The hints for the quiz are now hidden by default.

 = 1.2.1 =
 This update adds pagination to the quizzes, audit trail, and question tables to make using the admin side easier.
 It also adds the ability to duplicate a quiz.
 Fixes various minor bugs.